kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

 Each event is link to a function inside the Plugin class.
 Theses function takes two parameters the first one is

-* `documents` which is an array of each documents added by one transaction
+* `documents` which is an array of each documents added by one request
 * `request` which is a [Kuzzle API Request](https://docs.kuzzle.io/core/2/plugins/plugin-context/constructors/request#request)

 Many more Generic events exists, you can think of many use cases that will fits your needs.

-We used [Postgres wrapper](https://node-postgres.com/), witch is the most widely used posgres driver on npm.
+We used [Postgres wrapper](https://node-postgres.com/), witch is the most widely used postgres driver on npm.

 ```javascript
 const { Client } = require('pg');